 Mr. Holschbach.
 As part of our executive management succession planning and development, effective as of November 16, 2015, we entered into a transitional employment agreement and supplemental retirement benefit agreement with Mr. Holschbach in order to provide for the systematic succession and transition of his duties as President and Chief Executive Officer of the Company and of the Bank, leading up to his anticipated retirement on December 31, 2018.
-As part of this process, in February 2016, Mr. Ludwig assumed responsibility as President of the Bank.
-The agreements with Mr. Holschbach provide for an employment period through December 31, 2018, which is Mr. Holschbach's planned retirement date.
-Mr. Holschbach will serve as President and Chief Executive Officer of the Company and Vice Chairman and Chief Executive Officer of the Bank until the boards appoint his successors for various duties on or after specified dates during the employment period.
+As part of this process, Mr. Ludwig assumed responsibility as President of the Bank in February 2016, President of the Company in March 2018 and Chief Executive Officer of the Company until the board agreements with Mr. Holschbach provide for an employment period through December 31, 2018, which is Mr. Holschbach's planned retirement date.
+Mr. Holschbach will serve as Chief Executive Officer of the Company until the board appoints his successor.
 Mr. Holschbach will continue to serve as a member of the boards of directors of the Company and the Bank until the Company's annual shareholders meeting to be held in 2020.
-During the employment period, Mr. Holschbach is eligible for discretionary annual salary increases and continued participation in the bonus program.
-Under the agreement, Mr. Holschbach's target bonus is required to be at least 50% of his salary.
-Mr. Holschbach is also entitled to receive grants of restricted stock units in each of 2015, 2016, and 2017, each having a grant date fair value equal to 33% of his then current salary.
-Grants of restricted stock units will vest in 33% annual increments with any unvested amounts becoming fully vested upon his retirement date.
-Mr. Holschbach will also become fully vested in all restricted stock units upon death, disability, change in control, or a termination without cause or resignation for good reason.
-Dividend equivalents on restricted stock units will only be paid upon vesting.
+During the employment period, Mr. Holschbach is leigible for discretionary annual salary increases and continued participation in the bonus program.
+Under the agreement as amended, Mr. Holschbach's target bonus is required to be at least 70% of his base salary.
+The agreement also entitled Mr. Holschbach becoming fully vested upon his retricted stock units in each of 2015, 2016, and 2017, each having a grant date fair value equal to 33% of his then current salary.
+Grants of restricted stock units are paid upon vesting.
 In connection with entering into the agreements, the Company agreed to amend Mr. Holschbach's existing stock option awards to extend the period of exercisability to the earlier of December 31, 2020, or their original expiration date without regard to Mr. Holschbach's employment status, other than in the event of a termination for cause.